Chal13W1zz/HeroSquad/README.md

 If you find a bug, kindly open an issue <a href="https://github.com/Chal13W1zz/HeroSquad/issues/new">Here</a> .
 If you'd like to request a new function, feel free to do so by opening an issue <a href="https://github.com/Chal13W1zz/HeroSquad/issues/new">Here</a>.

-## Cloning and Development setup
+## Development setup
+#### Cloning and setting up a local development database
+- `git clone https://github.com/Chal13W1zz/HeroSquad.git && cd HeroSquad && psql < drop.sql && psql < create.sql && psql hero < hero.sql`
-`git clone https://github.com/Chal13W1zz/HeroSquad.git && cd HeroSquad`, then open the project using your favourite IDE
+- open the project using your favourite IDE

+NB: use Gradle For development and Maven For Deployment

-## Clone and Build With Gradle
+## Clone and run With Gradle
-`git clone https://github.com/Chal13W1zz/HeroSquad.git && cd HeroSquad && gradle compilejava && cd build/classes/java/main/ && java App`
+- `git clone https://github.com/Chal13W1zz/HeroSquad.git && cd HeroSquad && gradle run`
+- open http://localhost:4567 on your favourite browser and enjoy :)

 ## Technologies Used